binaryfunt/electron-seamless-titlebar-tutorial/README.md

 </header>
 ```

 The buttons are 46px wide & 32px high, and the font size for the symbols is 10px.
-We'll use [CSS grid](https://css-tricks.com/snippets/css/complete-guide-grid/) to overlap the maximise/restore buttons, and later use JavaScript to alternate between them.
+We'll use [CSS grid](https://css-tricks.com/snippets/css/complete-guide-grid/) to overlap the maximise/restore buttons, and later use CSS to alternate between them.

 ```css
 #titlebar {